Nuclear mitochondrial DNA segment: History

+In 2022, scientists reported the discovery of ongoing transfer of mitochondrial DNA into DNA in the cell nucleus.
+Previously, NUMTs were thought to have arisen before the existence of humans.
+66,000 whole-genome sequences indicate this occurs as frequently as approximately once every 4,000 human births.
+In 2026, a long-read human pangenome initiative added new insights into the interpretation of NUMTs, highlighting segmental duplication-related expansions and the selective removal of NUMTs derived from part of the D-loop sequence.

 Mechanism of NUMT insertion

 NUMT insertion into the nuclear genome and its persistence in the nuclear genome is initiated by the physical delivery of mitochondrial DNA to the nucleus.
 This step follows by the mtDNA integration into the genome through a non-homologous end joining mechanism during the double-strand break (DSB) repair process as envisioned by studying Saccharomyces cerevisiae, and terminates by intragenomic dynamics of amplification, mutation, or deletion, collectively known as post-insertion modifications.
 The mechanism of mtDNA transfer into nucleus is not yet fully understood.